Steyning Town C.F.C.: History

 After winning the Sussex league the club left the league, to become one of the founder members of the Wessex Football League in 1986.
 After just two seasons the club left the Wessex league and joined the Combined Counties Football League.
 At the end of their fifth season in the Combined counties league the club returned to the Sussex county league, but were placed in Division two.

 The next four seasons saw the club remain in Division Two of the Sussex county league, until they finished bottom of the division and were relegated to Division three at the end of the 1996–97 campaign.
 At the fifth attempt the club managed to escape from Division three and return to Division two when they finished as runners up behind Pease Pottage Village at the end of the 2001–02 season.
 The club has since remained in Division Two of the Sussex county league.

 In 2013, Steyning Town FC merged with the Steyning Strikers (Juniors) to become Steyning Town Community FC with 18 teams from men down to U7s and two girls teams.

 In September 2016 the club was awarded Sussex FA's Community Club of the Year at a gala dinner at Brighton's Falmer stadium.
 The club has been pleased to have recently heard that it has also now won Sussex FA's Community Club of the Year again in 2017 and once again will be at a gala dinner at Brighton's Falmerstadium in September 2017.

-On 16 October the club opened its new 3G pitch at the Shooting Field ground after 3 months of preparation and ground work by Velocity.
-The 3G surface cost the club over £450,000 and was funded by a donation from the Wilson Memorial Trust, other private investors and an HSBC loan.
+The club were promoted to the Southern Combination Premier Division as Division One runners-up in the 2018–19 season.
+In their fifth season at the level, the club were crowned champions of the Premier Division, winning promotion to the Isthmian League South East Division.
+The following season, the club were immediately relegated back to step five.

 Ground

 Steyning Town play their home games at the Shooting Field, Steyning, West Sussex, BN44 3RQ.

+In October 2016, the club unveiled a new 3G pitch and refurbished clubhouse.
+The £450,000 development was funded by a local charitable trust, HSBC bank and other private investments.